Keyboard shortcuts

 • Returns Value::String containing the matched bytes if found within range

-• Anchor advances to match_idx + pattern.len() (the byte position just past the matched needle), matching GNU file’s softmagic.c FILE_SEARCH path where ms->search.offset += idx and then moffset() adds vlen = m->vallen.
+• Anchor advances to match_idx + pattern.len() by default (match-END), or match_idx when SearchFlags::start_anchor is true (match-START), matching GNU file’s softmagic.c FILE_SEARCH path where ms->search.offset += idx and then moffset() adds vlen = m->vallen.
 An earlier implementation incorrectly advanced by the full window size (range), but this caused relative-offset children to land far past the intended byte.

 • Only supports Equal and NotEqual operators